|

 | |

-our project we have two different kinds
+| In our project we have two different kinds

 of communication-cooperation:

-1.
+1. Mature Communication

-Mature Communication - Cooperation
+- Cooperation

-summer 1998 I started to interact in Active Worlds, and I have met
+to interact in Active Worlds, and I have met Alberto De Gerolamo

-Alberto De Gerolamo (Reggio Calabria, Italy), Renee Saari (Michigamme,
+(Reggio Calabria, Italy), Renee Saari (Michigamme, Michigan

-Michigan USA) and Alessandra Visser (Ferrara, Italy).
+USA) and Alessandra Visser (Ferrara, Italy).
 After a discussion

 with the school colleague Patrizia Carlaccini (nickname "Onda")

-I proposed our chat friends a project for the realization of virtual
+I proposed our chat friends a project for the realization of

-spaces inside "active worlds".
+virtual spaces inside "active worlds".

-of the project was to verify children behavior in the virtual worlds,
+to verify children behavior in the virtual worlds, and to determine

-in this project.
+this project.
 Our long-distance friends realized, in the active

 world "WINTER", the house of the teacher, the airport, the school

-café, the airplanes, the ice joust, the children exhibition and
+café, the airplanes, the ice joust, the children exhibition

-there is my house, built over a swimming-pool. |
+"AW" there is my house, built over a swimming-pool.

 |